violacaroline/applied-iot-airquality/README.md

 ### Putting everything together

-How is all the electronics connected?
-Describe all the wiring.
-Good if you can show a circuit diagram.
-Be specific on how to connect everything and what to think of in terms of resistors, current, and voltage.
-Is this only for a development setup, or could it be used in production?

 To put everything together I am using my 830 point breadboard as a base to facilitate and to make everything more stable.

-On one side I have pushed down the Pico W and on the other I have the two sensors that I am using and two LED's.
+On one side I have pushed down the Pico W and on the other I have the two sensors that I am using along with two external LED's.

 ![Hardware setup](/images/hardware-setup.jpg)